DocMX/User-Management-System/README.md

 1. Clone the project
 2. Go to the project root directory
 3. Run `composer install`
+4. Set the encryption key by executing php artisan key:generate --ansi
-4. Create database
+5. Create database
+6. Run migrations php artisan migrate --seed
-5. Copy `.env.example` into `.env` file and adjust parameters
+7. Copy `.env.example` into `.env` file and adjust parameters
-6. Run `php artisan serve` to start the project at http://localhost:8000
+8. Run `php artisan serve` to start the project at http://localhost:8000

 #### Frontend
 1. Navigate to `vue` folder using terminal